MercersKitchen/BYOD/README.md

 .
 Windows Update (repeat as necessary)
   - Common Error: time settings
   - May need to delete Update Contents, see note below .
-Install additional programs as needed (copy all .exe files to Downloads Folder first using USB) .
 Ensure all BIOS Settings Correct
 .
 WINDOWS Defender: change settings in Options, Update and Scan .
 Deal with all messages (firewall, security, backup, etc.)
+.
+Install additional programs as needed (copy all .exe files to Downloads Folder first using USB)
+  - See Program List .txt
 .

 Reminder: machine may need multiple restarts

 CAUTION: Complete the Installation, then update the machine, then register WINDOWS with Product Key